Standard Report | Premium Report | |

 |

 Return on Assets (ROA) Return on Assets (ROA) is net income relative to total assets.
-The market research on Technical & Trade Schools measures how efficiently the company leverages its assets to generate profit.
+The market research on Technical and Trade Schools measures how efficiently the company leverages its assets to generate profit.
 ROA is calculated as Net Income divided by Total Assets. |

 Liquidity Ratios | Industry Average |